self-atari/icfp2025/writeup/writeup.md

 There are several hard parts to this problem: if you're in a room 'A', how do you know _which_ 'A'?
-And how do you know, after executing a plan, that you've even been to every room, not mention every door?
+And how do you know, after executing a plan, that you've even been to every room, not to mention every door?
 We're not even told which door we came _in_ through!
 We _are_ told two extra things: every room is reachable, and there are roughly equal counts of every letter.[^counts]

 [^counts]: So for 6 rooms you might have 2 'A's, 1 'B', 2 'C's, and 1 'D'.

-First we recognized at least one key fact: a room is identifiable by the combination of its label and the labels of all the rooms it connects to.
-In other words, every room has a 7-letter 'name'.
-So maybe you could gradually fill out letters in the names while keeping track of the other ones you've already seen, then compare the two?
+First we recognized a key fact: a room is identifiable by the combination of its name and the names of all the rooms it connects to.
+In other words, every room has a 7-letter 'ID'.
+So maybe you could gradually fill out the IDs while keeping track of ones you've already seen, then compare the two?

 ```
 currently in __B_CD_